xtgz/chai/README.md

 1. Run `docker compose build` to create the latest Docker images.
 2. Run `docker compose up` to launch.

-> [!IMPORTANT]
->
+### Arguments

-> the `PKG_MANAGER` argument denotes which package manager the pipeline will be run for
+- `PKG_MANAGER`: which package manager the pipeline will be run for.
+Currently, the supported values are:
-> it is configurable, and defaults to `crates`
+  - `crates`
+- `FREQUENCY`: how frequently **(in hours)** the pipeline will run.
+Defaults to `24`
+- `FETCH`: whether the pipeline will fetch the data.
+Defaults to `true`
+- `DEBUG`: whether the pipeline will run in debug mode.
+Defaults to `true`

+These arguments are all configurable in the `docker-compose.yml` file.

 ## Hard Reset

-if at all you need to do a hard reset, here's the steps
+If at all you need to do a hard reset, here's the steps

 1. `rm -rf data`: removes all the data the fetcher is putting
 2. `docker system prune -a -f --volumes`: removes **everything** docker-related